danomatika/ofxLua/README.md

 [OF github repository](https://github.com/openframeworks/openFrameworks)

 Currently, ofxLua is being developed on Mac OSX and has been tested on OSX, iOS, & Linux.
-Windows and Android should work but have not been tested.
+Android should work but has not been tested.

 Installation and Build
 ----------------------